 INSIGHTS BY TYPES

 In terms of revenue, exterior doors and windows contributed 91% share of the US doors and windows market in 2020.
 The demand for exterior windows and doors is proportional to new construction activities; however, exterior windows have a high share in replacement installations.
 The increasing demand for aesthetic designs in the US and Canada for exterior doors is likely to increase the manufacturers' market opportunities in the region.
 The increased focus on durability and energy efficiency is expected to influence the market during the forecast period.
+Homeowners as well as commercial builders are focusing on developing energy-efficient windows that would create a safe environment.

 INSIGHTS BY MATERIAL